cpuguy83/blog/_posts/2017-10-14-containerd-deep-dive-intro.md

 on (OCI runtime spec) was only recently brought to 1.0.
 Docker deals with any API breakages in containerD internally and the user is not concerned with it.

-Along with the "1.0" version containerD project is also defining a sensible [support timeline](https://github.com/containerd/containerd/blob/master/RELEASES.md#support-horizon) for releases.
+Along with the "1.0" version, the containerD project is also defining a sensible [support timeline](https://github.com/containerd/containerd/blob/master/RELEASES.md#support-horizon) for releases.
-Along with this, Docker has
+Docker has also
 [donated containerD to the CNCF](https://www.cncf.io/announcement/2017/03/29/containerd-joins-cloud-native-computing-foundation/).

 So what do these services look like?
 Here's a high-level view, we'll go deeper